It’s getting harder and harder to get your customer’s attention. They are deluged with information, so they scan-click-delete.

 Yet they cry out in the night for someone to explain things simply.

 The rules of modern marketing have changed, and it’s only going to get worse.
-You’d better find the most effective, most efficient marketing techniques to nurture your leads and build trust and loyalty with your audience, or you’ll be left behind.
+You’d better find the most effective and efficient marketing techniques to nurture your leads and build trust with your audience, or you’ll be left behind.

-Offering free classes helps you sell your services and products, and fill your mastermind groups and your paid classes as well.
+Offering free classes helps you sell your services and products, and fill your business pipeline for all your offers.
+Participants in your free classes become one-on-one clients, mastermind group members, and participants in your paid courses, too.

-But there are tricks to doing is right or you’ll lose your lovely customers in a heartbeat!
+But there are tricks to doing it right or you’ll lose your lovely customers in a heartbeat!

-Getting to know you, as a teacher and expert — and Human Being
+Getting known, as a teacher and expert — and a human being

-Teaching gives your audience the personal interaction with you that’s missing in most marketing techniques.
-When they get to experience you in a very personal way — whether it’s through an in-person presentation, a video conference, or a webinar — it builds a connection that lives on long after the class ends.
+Teaching gives your audience the personal interaction with you that’s missing in most marketing techniques today.
+When they experience you in a very personal way — whether it’s through an in-person presentation, a live webinar, or a video tutorial — it builds a connection that lives on long after the class ends.

-Whether at a live event — or through a webinar or video live stream — teaching helps you be seen as an expert in a very crowded marketplace.
-It helps you expand your reach and your revenue.
+Teaching helps you be seen as an expert in a very crowded marketplace, and expands your reach and your revenue.
 Your students remember you as the person who has the answers.

 Best of all, you get to share what you know with your audience, which empowers and inspires them.